 In extreme cases, where valuations are proven to be massively wide of the true value, and where the policy wording provides particular protection to the insurer, the insurer may choose to void the policy altogether.
 In one case that came to light last year a customer who was only insured for £25,000 worth of contents found themselves completely uninsured when the loss adjuster found that replacing all items taken would actually cost around £125,000.

 What you should do to ensure you’re not caught out by underinsurance.

 It’s a fast moving world, and it can be difficult to keep an eye on all of the paperwork.
 Insurance is complicated, jargon addled and time consuming.
-But there are a number of things you can do that will quickly establish whether you need to take a proper look at your HNW home insurance arrangements.
+But there are a number of things you can do that will quickly establish whether you need to take a proper look at your High Net Worth Home Insurance arrangements.

 - Review your current policy, particularly with regards to total sums valued, as well as conditions and terms pertaining to specific valuable items.

 - As a simple starting point, use an online home contents calculator to get a feel for what your current situation really is.
 It will only take 10 minutes and will immediately give you a sense of whether your current insurance arrangements are adequate.
 Try either of the Hiscox or Aviva calculators.